phalcon/documentation/docs/db-phql.md

 }
 ```

 Since we tried to insert a negative number for the `inv_total` the `beforeCreate` was invoked prior to saving the record.
-As a result the operation fails and the relevant error messages are being sent back.
+As a result, the operation fails and the relevant error messages are being sent back.

 ## Update
 Updating rows uses the same rules as inserting rows.
-For that operation we use the `UPDATE` command.
+For that operation, we use the `UPDATE` command.
 Just as with inserting rows, when a record is updated the events related to the update operation will be executed for each row.

 Updating one column